Sections of this article.

 Also, the high-end quality that’s the difference between a less expensive watch and a much more expensive one which both have the same mechanical specification, can be difficult to convey online, but might be more easily seen in person, by someone with plenty of experience, at least.

-While some watch lovers see microbrand’s using crowdfunding or having watches on pre-order as “not wanting to risk your own money”, in reality, most people don’t have the $40k needed for a typical microbrand startup, making that an unrealistic criticism.
+While some watch lovers see microbrand’s using crowdfunding or having watches on pre-order as “not wanting to risk your own money”, in reality, most people don’t have the $40k needed for a typical microbrand start-up (although it can be done for less, as we are doing), making that an unrealistic criticism.
 While there are crowdfunded brands that are only interested in profit, the idea that all crowdfunded watch brands are negative, is just incorrect.

 Some Great Examples Of Watch Microbrands